 - Any other lost perks or benefits you lost for that period (such as a car allowance or free meals).

 In essence, the total value of anything you definitely or likely missed out on due to your injury is added up to get your total “lost wages” in a Nevada personal injury suit.

-If you are an employee, your best proof of lost wages is a letter from your employer and past pay stubs.
+If you are an employee, your best proof of lost wages is a letter from your employer.
+This letter from your employer should state: